-The midterm exam will be held in class.
+The midterm exam will be held in class on Thursday, October 18.
 The final exam will be cumulative and will take place during the exam period.
 Failure to write the midterm or exam will result in a grade of zero unless appropriate documentation is provided.